 Some Member States apply a Labour Market Test (LMT).
-This is a mechanism that aims to ensure that migrant workers are only admitted after employers have unsuccessfully searched for national workers, EU citizens (in EU Member states this also means EEA workers) or legally residing third-country nationals with access to the labour market according to national legislation.
+This is a mechanism that aims to ensure that migrant workers are only admitted after employers have unsuccessfully searched for national workers, EU citizens (in EU Member States this also means EEA workers) or legally residing third-country nationals with access to the labour market according to national legislation.

-Finland doesn't apply a labour market test.
+Finland does not apply a labour market test.

 How long will my EU Blue Card be valid?

-The standard period of validity in Finland is: Two years.
+The standard period of validity in Finland is: two years.

-Specific rules: In Finland, the EU Blue Card is issued for a period of two years.
+Specific rules: in Finland, the EU Blue Card is issued for a period of two years.
 If the employment contract is of shorter duration, the EU Blue Card shall be issued for the duration of the contract plus three months.